the-turk/flarum-diff/README.md

 Enable the extension, set the permissions (it's only visible to members by default) and customize the display mode if you wish.

-## Known Issues

-- Diff list is not showing up immediately after clicking the button.
-- Diff list is not showing up on `[deleted]` user's post.

 ## What's Next

-- Currently it sends a request to `/api/diff/{postId}` page _everytime_ you click on the "Edited" button.
-I'm thinking of using `app.cache` to prevent this behaviour but i need to improve my Mithril skills first.

 - `flarum/markdown`, `flarum/bbcode` and `flarum/mentions` support (it's so challanging with external libraries).